 Bounces are automatically filtered.
-Contacts with too many bounces, which most often occurs due to invalid/old email addresses, are flagged and won't receive emails after that.
-This means these contacts don't waste your email credits.
+Contacts with too many bounces, which most often occur due to invalid/old email addresses, are flagged and won't receive emails after that.

 Impact on your account